xxoo/av_media_player/README.md

 ## Supported media formats

-It all depends on the platform's native components.
+The full list depends on the platform's native components.
 But the following formats are generally supported:

 | Type              | Formats              |
 | ----------------- | -------------------- |